-The PMCP fish and shark project research team is investigating relationships between patterns in fish species distribution and abundance and a range of habitat, environmental and geographical variables along ~340 km of coastline comprising the Pilbara bioregion.
+The PMCP fish and shark project research team has investigated relationships between patterns in fish species distribution and abundance and a range of habitat, environmental and geographical variables along ~340 km of coastline comprising the Pilbara bioregion.

-Stereo-BRUVs are the primary method used by the PMCP fish and shark research team to conduct surveys.
-State-of-the-art lightweight systems have been developed and used in the world’s largest stereo-BRUV survey of fish and sharks ever undertaken.
+Stereo-BRUVs were the primary method used by the PMCP fish and shark research team to conduct surveys.
+State-of-the-art lightweight systems were developed and used in the world’s largest stereo-BRUV survey of fish and sharks ever undertaken.
 These systems can be deployed to depths >100 m.

-Stereo-DOVs are used by SCUBA divers to survey fish assemblages along transects in depths of 1-20 m.
+Stereo-DOVs can be used by SCUBA divers to survey fish assemblages along transects in depths of 1-20 m.

 The stereo-configuration of the video systems enables accurate and precise measurements of fish length and distance from specialised software (www.seagis.com.au).
 The high-definition video that is collected can be repeatedly viewed for correct species identification.